Edgar-Donk/edgar-donk.github.io/README.md

 change the font of a specified combobox, which is written to allow other properties to be included.
 A simpler method is to use option_add but it seems to affect all the other comboboxes.
 Combobox is derived from the entry and listbox widgets and this might contribute to the anomoly in some way.

+When using font we can refer to each instance of the font directly - such as 'Helvetica 12 Bold' - or we can use the generic names used by Tk 06tkfonts.md, this has the advantage that they are compatible to all operating systems, and no special precautions should be necessary.
+If you do use custom fonts obviously check on their availability on other os - maybe easier said than done.

 Let us refresh our memory of how a widget looks in the various themes, try 06theme_notebook.py, this has most of the important widgets together with a theme selector.
 It has been set up to incorporate ttkthemes.
 The first tab contains most of the normally used widgets,